The Xometry app works best with JavaScript enabled!

 Filament, resin, and powder-based materials can all be made to be electrostatic dissipative.
 It's important to note that while some materials contain carbon additives, such as carbon-filled materials, that does not necessarily make them electrostatic dissipative.
 Additionally, materials that are rated as ESD safe can vary in their electrostatic resistance.
 Therefore, you should carefully review technical specifications and material properties when searching for a suitable option for your project.

-At Xometry, we make it easy to select, quote, and order custom 3D-printed parts made from ESD rated materials.
-In the sections below, we will look closer at two options we offer, ABS-ESD7 and xESD.
+At Xometry, we make it easy to select, quote, and order custom 3D-printed parts made from ESD-rated material.
+In the sections below, we will examine our primary option: ABS-ESD7.

 ABS-ESD7